-The Waterfront in Tacoma is a paved sidewalk along the Puget Sound’s Commencement Bay ideal for walkers, joggers or those in search of restaurants with a view.
-In years past, the Waterfront included a two-mile stretch of sidewalk paralleled by Ruston Way, but now the sidewalk stretches all the way to Point Ruston near the very northern tip of Tacoma.
+The Tacoma Waterfront is a paved sidewalk along the Puget Sound’s Commencement Bay ideal for walkers, joggers or those out to dine at restaurants with a view (there are several here).
+In years past, the Waterfront included a two-mile stretch of sidewalk paralleled by Ruston Way, but now the path stretches all the way to Point Ruston near the very northern tip of Tacoma.
 End to end, the sidewalk is now more than three miles.

 The result?
-There's a lot of space to enjoy some of Tacoma's most scenic views.
-Things to do on the Waterfront on are only on the rise with the addition of Point Ruston.
-Head down to the water with your family, friends, significant other or even just by yourself and take it all in.
+There's a lot of space to enjoy some of Tacoma's most scenic views, but things to do on the Waterfront are only on the rise with the addition of Point Ruston.

 Here are a few things worth checking out on this scenic strip.